vpapp-team/backend-proxy/README.md

 1. request the endpoint provided in config.general.registration including:
   * the sign in `header.sign`
   * the config (type: [workerServer](#workerServer))
+  * some id in `header.reqID`
-2. wait for the validation request to the required path and respond with 200
+2. wait for the validation request to the required path, check whether the `header.reqID` is valid and respond with 200
-3. save the header.uuid string
+3. save the `header.proxyUUID` string
-4. after less then config.general.maxServerAge seconds re-register using the uuid in header.uuid
+4. after less then config.general.maxServerAge seconds re-register using the uuid in `header.proxyUUID`

 # config
 Location: `./config.json`